The

 Even physical pressure can affect the shape.
 This is not something that

-is critical for us, but for deep sea fish it is a critical issue.
+is critical for us as humans, but for deep sea fish species it is a

-by temperature or chemicals) may inactivate the protein (may be irreversible)
+by temperature or chemicals) may inactivate the protein (this may be

 by changing its tertiary structure.